Does Medicare cover prescription drugs in 2025?

 Yes, Medicare Part D is worth it for most customers.
 It helps cover the cost of medications for common illnesses, like diabetes, heart disease, and cancer.

-How much is Medicare Part D?
+How much does Medicare Part D cost?

 Do Medicare A and B cover prescriptions?